 Since Sacramento is centrally located within driving distance of many popular spring break activities, it is possible to get out of town on a budget.
-If you want to get out of the city and feel as if you’re going on a grand vacation without breaking the bank, remember these destinations make for excellent day, weekend or week-long trips.
-All are within a few hours’ driving distance and provide the typical spring break traditions of beaches, bars and first season tans.
+If you want to get out of the city and feel as if you’re going on a grand vacation without breaking the bank, remember these destinations make for an excellent day, weekend or week-long trips.
+All are within a few hours’ driving distances and provide the typical spring break traditions of beaches, bars, and first season tans.

 - Lake Tahoe